mattst/sublime-single-trailing-new-line/README.md

 - Rename it from `sublime-single-trailing-new-line-master` to `SingleTrailingNewLine`.

-- You should end up with this folder: `Packages/SingleTrailingNewLine/`
+- Make sure you end up with this folder: `Packages/SingleTrailingNewLine/`

 ### Setup and Usage